JimDesu/basis-lang/spec.md

 ### 5.7 Union &rarr; Candidate-or-Parent Byte-Reinterpretation

+A **named** candidate is directly referable &mdash; the reference is a zero-cost reinterpretation of the union's bytes at the candidate's type, and it is exactly the read the `union.candidate-unchecked` warning governs (&sect;3.18): the bytes are guaranteed, their meaning is the programmer's discipline.
+Anonymous candidates are reached through subsumption and `-<` alone; this is the designed contrast with variants, whose candidates are anonymous and whose unpacking *requires* the tag check (&sect;7.14) &mdash; a union's contents are always directly reachable because bytes are all there is, a variant's never are because the tag is the truth.
 A union value implicitly subsumes &mdash; by zero-cost byte reinterpretation &mdash; to any buffer-backed type `T` such that `T` appears on the standard buffer-backed subsumption chain (&sect;5.5) of *at least one* declared candidate of the union.
 The relation is the union's reading rule: a union value flows into any context expecting a candidate's type or any of that candidate's ancestors.

 The relation is **existential** across the candidate set, not universal.
 A union with candidates `{A, B, C}` where `A`'s parent chain reaches `T`, regardless of whether `B`'s or `C`'s chain reaches `T`, admits the subsumption to `T`.
 The user's reading: if some candidate's bytes could plausibly be interpreted as `T`, the language admits the operation; the responsibility for ensuring the union's bytes *are* a valid `T`-value at the moment of reading rests with the user's discrimination machinery.